-The following Dispute Resolution guidance note Produced in partnership with Lynsay Cargill of MacRoberts LLP provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note produced in partnership with Lynsay Cargill of MacRoberts LLP provides comprehensive and up to date legal information covering:

 This Practice Note considers the position in Scotland.
 For guidance on: